 - In a water level gauge event stream, the event set encompasses each unique water monitor identifier (for example, the serial number of the sensors).
 The set of unique water sensor identifiers is the event set.

 A key capability of GeoEvent Server is the real-time processing of event data against known geometries, or geofences.
 Geofences are loaded into GeoEvent Server and stored in memory.
 Because geofences are stored in memory, the amount of machine RAM is important and determines how many geofences can be stored in memory.
 In addition to the amount of RAM, the type of RAM can affect the speed at which geofences are accessed, especially when there are many geofences to analyzed against.

-More important than the number of geofences, is the complexity of those geofences.
+More important than the number of geofences is the complexity of those geofences.
 The more points, or vertices, the geofences have, the more machine RAM GeoEvent Server will consume to perform those real-time spatial relationships.
-For example, each set of geofences below may contain an equal number of points/vertices and consume the same amount of machine RAM.
+See the following examples of geofences, each may contain an equal number of points and vertices and may consume the same amount of machine RAM:

 - A set of 70,000 points representing points of interest across a region